lingjzhu/CharsiuG2P/README.md

 # CharsiuG2P

+**Update**: We found that the pronounciation dictionary for Uzbek `uzb` is incorrect.
+Please do not use it in your applicaion.
+We will try our best to update the best resources we can find.

 ### Introduction
 CharsiuG2P is transformer based tool for grapheme-to-phoneme conversion in 100 languages.
 Given an orthographic word, CharsiuG2P predicts its pronunciation through a neural G2P model.